zombiestruck/Houdini-Register/README.md

 # Requirements

-Well first of, you need nodeJS!
+Well first of all, you need nodeJS.

-Using npm to install the following dependencies:
+Then use npm to install the following dependencies:

     "bcrypt": "^3.0.4",
     "connect-flash": "^0.1.1",